verdi327/parallel_test_tutorial/README.md

 ##Phase 6: Running Against Localhost

-We have parallelized our test, but our test is pretty lame.
+We have parallelized our test, but our one test is pretty lame.
 It's an external process that just visits a few webpages.
 When we're developing, we want to be able to test against our local environment.
 Our current setup won't allow for that.
 Luckily SauceLabs has again already done the hard work for us.
 The have created `SauceConnect` which creates a tunnel between our local test environment and the VMs that are running our tests.

 To get going, install the necessary gems